 Grounded in their scope of practice, nurses provide socially appropriate, universally accessible, scientifically sound, first level care.
 They work independently and interdependently in teams to:

-Text: Also read What is primary health care?
-Why is it important? via PHCRIS published November 2015.
+Read the article and associated video from What is primary health care?
+Why is it important? from PHCRIS (published November 2015).

 In what settings do primary health care nurses work?

 Primary health care nurses work in a range of settings, each sharing the characteristic that they are a part of the first level of contact with the health system.

 - Community settings including the community controlled health services, the community health sector and roles within social service settings

 - General practice